Joh. Enschedé

 Key achievements

-• Aligned space, content, and visuals into a cohesive whole
+• Aligned content, materiality, and visual identity into a cohesive visitor experience.

 • Close-up of two visitors interacting with a touchscreen showing historical Dutch banknote specimens, pointing to enlarged images on the screen.